elipousson/presentations/2016-06-21-explore-101-research.md

 - Contingency
 - Complexity

-Note: These concepts are designed to help you “learn how to formulate and support arguments based on primary sources, as well as to understand and challenge historical interpretations related in secondary sources.”
-This isn’t the only way to think about historical thinking but it is a helpful framework for explaining core concepts.
-Read more about the five C’s of historical thinking in [What Does It Mean to Think Historically?](https://www.historians.org/publications-and-directories/perspectives-on-history/january-2007/what-does-it-mean-to-think-historically)
+Note: These concepts are designed to help you "learn how to formulate and support arguments based on primary sources, as well as to understand and challenge historical interpretations related in secondary sources."
+This isn't the only way to think about historical thinking but it is a helpful framework for explaining core concepts.
+Read more about the five C's of historical thinking in [What Does It Mean to Think Historically?](https://www.historians.org/publications-and-directories/perspectives-on-history/january-2007/what-does-it-mean-to-think-historically)

 --